Oneirical/bevy_tgfp/tutorial/2-tiles-to-run-around-in.md

 }
 ```

 This introduces a major Bevy feature: `Query`.
-A query will go fetch ̀*all* ̀Entities in the game that match their Component list and added filters.
+A query will go fetch *all* Entities in the game that match their Component list and added filters.

 - `Query<&Position, With<Player>>` grants us access to all Entities with *both* `Position` and `Player`, and exposes their `Position` component for read-only access.
 - `Query<(&Position, &mut Transform), Without<Player>>` grants us access to all Entities with `Position` and `Transform`, and which do *not* contain `Player`.
 The `Position` component is exposed in read-only mode, while the `Transform` component is exposed in read-write (mutable) mode.